MCB112 Biological Sequence Analysis

 We will give extra credit of 0.5 or 1.0 for particularly excellent answers - because you went above and beyond in writing a clear description, because your work or your code shows exceptional creativity, or because you did additional analyses or visualizations.

-The final letter grade is an unweighted mean of the 12 weekly grades:
+The final letter grade is an unweighted mean of 12 weekly grades:

 [9.0..9.3) A-